Aptana: Aptana Jaxer

 Aptana Jaxer, made obsolete by Node.js, is an open-source Ajax web server for building rich web pages and applications using a unified Ajax model wherein both client-side and server-side code can be written in JavaScript.
 Jaxer's server-side engine is based on Mozilla Gecko, the same browser engine that is used in Firefox.
 The Mozilla engine allows Jaxer to provide a server-side DOM in which a page may be manipulated during server-side processing using the techniques familiar to client-side programmers.
-Jaxer's server-side JavaScript APIs enable database access, file system access, network communications, user sessions and other functions typical of web application servers.
+Jaxer's server-side JavaScript application programming interfaces (APIs) enable database access, file system access, network communications, user sessions and other functions typical of web application servers.
 Jaxer also provides for access to Java objects via the open source Direct Web Remoting project.
 Jaxer is now on GitHub.

 Aptana Jaxer provides a page-processing environment based on the Mozilla engine.
 This provides a Gecko-based DOM and SpiderMonkey JavaScript engine to allow pages to be rendered and manipulated on the server before being sent to the browser.
 Jaxer also provides an Ajax model for performing asynchronous requests to the server.
 Its client and server APIs allow such requests to be made by simply calling server-side JavaScript functions from the client.
 Behind the scenes, Jaxer provides the logic required to manage the request and retrieve the response from the server.

-It is useful for Web scraping.
+It is useful for web scraping.

 Jaxer is not a standalone web server, but works with another server such as Apache, Jetty or Tomcat.
 Jaxer provides server-side DOM and API processing for pages served by the web server before delivering the results to the browser.

 Jaxer may be integrated into Aptana Studio via an optional plugin.
-It is open source (GPL) and available for Windows, Mac OS X and Linux/Solaris.
+It is open source (GNU General Public License (GPL)) and available for Windows, macOS, Linux, and Solaris.

 As of November 2009 Aptana has significantly scaled back development and support of Jaxer.
 An Aptana representative noted that "there hasn't been sufficient adoption to make it a money earning proposition."